8 Black Innovators In Tech

 Thomas’ career began as a data analyst for NASA, where she developed innovative computer data systems for satellite operations control centres.
 Later she spearheaded NASA’s first satellite to send images from outer space and received a patent for the illusion transmitter in 1980.

-Thomas holds a degree in physics at Morgan State University and has been earned many awards, such as the NASA Equal Opportunity Medal and Goddard Flight Center Award of Merit.
+Thomas holds a degree in physics from Morgan State University and has earned many awards, such as the NASA Equal Opportunity Medal and Goddard Flight Center Award of Merit.

 this via email